GingerAdonis/psarc-tool/README.md

 PSARC (PS3 archive) extractor for Windows.
 Port of Matthieu Milan's open PSARC PS3 extractor to Windows.

-You can find the latest and older versions [here](https://github.com/Ryochan7/DS4Windows/releases).
+You can find the latest version [here](https://github.com/JarnoVgr/psarc-tool/releases).

 Tool written by **Matthieu Milan** (@usineur).
 Ported to VS2012 by **AlexAltea**.